LaurenzV/krilla/crates/krilla/src/configure/PDF_A4.md

 - The trailer is written as defined. 🟢
 - krilla does not support encryption. 🟢
 - krilla does not write the `Info` attribute into the trailer. 🟢
-- krilla only writes the `ModDate` in this export mode. 🟢

 ### 6.1.4 Cross reference table
 - The cross-reference table is always written as defined. 🟢